-More often than not, I meet with a business leader who has a great product, with an amazing amount of potential.
-But, like bald tires on ice, he or she is trying, and failing, to get the company moving forward with few people and less-than-adequate resources.
-In other words, no chains, no gains.
-After 10 or 12 months of trying to get traction in the market, they invariably reach out for some form of help.
+More often than not, they have a worthy product, with great potential.
+But, like bald tires on ice, they’re trying and failing to get the company moving forward with too few people and less-than-adequate resources.
+After 10 or 12 months, they invariably reach out for some form of help.

-What they are really asking is “What do you recommend we do, and in what order?”
-Before I can even begin to answer their question, I first pose more than a few of my own.
-And this is how the rubber meets the road.
+What they’re really asking is “What do you recommend we do, and in what order?”
+Before I can begin to answer their question, I first ask several of my own.

-Here are 15 key questions I might ask you in order to gain sufficient insight into your current situation, which will identify the prime opportunities for achieving positive traction:
+Here are 15 key questions I might ask you in order to gain sufficient insight into your current situation, and to identify the prime opportunities for achieving positive traction.

-There are certainly additional, industry-specific questions that can provide clues to where you should focus your attention, energies, and resources.
+There are certainly other questions that can provide clues to where you should focus your attention, energies, and resources.
 But this is a great list to get you on your way.
-Whether you would like our help, or whether you choose to go it alone, answering these questions will help you recognize where the main challenges lie, and which are the real obstacles on your road to success.
+Whether you would like our help, or whether you choose to go it alone, answering these questions will help you recognize what the main challenges are, and which are the real obstacles on your road to success.